-Following the introduction of the proposed development, the public sidewalks surrounding the subject site are predicted to be suitable for sitting during the summer season, mostly suitable for sitting during the autumn season, becoming suitable for a mix of sitting and standing during the winter and spring seasons.
-Owing to the protection of the building façades, conditions in the vicinity of building entrances serving the proposed development, as well as within the patio area at the northwest corner of the building, are predicted to be suitable for sitting throughout the year.
-The noted conditions are considered acceptable according to the City of Ottawa wind criteria in Section 4.4.
+Owing to the protection of the building façades, conditions in the vicinity of the building access points serving the proposed development, as well as those serving the adjacent existing buildings, are predicted to be suitable for sitting during the summer and autumn, becoming suitable for standing, or better, during the spring and winter.
+The noted wind conditions are considered acceptable according to the City of Ottawa wind criteria in Section 4.4.

-5.2 Wind Comfort Conditions - Level 7 Common Amenity Terrace
+5.2 Wind Comfort Conditions - Common Amenity Terraces